WontakKim/omnibot/README.md

 ### Omnibot

-This is the refactor https://github.com/microsoft/OmniParser project
+This is the project that refactor https://github.com/microsoft/OmniParser project code.